-1. Introduction
+1- Introduction

 Due to the limited experimental and analytical information on the nonlinear behavior of masonry structures and the complexity of their behavior due to the probability of occurrence of different failure modes, more research with more detailed and comprehensive studies is needed.
-Various methods have been proposed or developed for modeling masonry members, among which, macro element modeling such as fiber-element method have been considered by many researchers [1-5].
-Fiber-element method uses the formulation of beamcolumn elements and enables axial and flexural interaction effects.
-Although fiber-element methods have sufficient simplicity in modeling the nonlinearity, but due to not considering the effects of shear deformation, in cases where shear deformation modes govern the behavior of the structure, are not accurate enough in estimating stiffness, strength and failure modes.
+Various methods have been proposed or developed for modeling masonry members, among which, macro element modeling such as the fiber-element method has been considered by many researchers [1-5].
+The fiber-element method uses the formulation of beam-column elements and enables axial and flexural interaction effects.
+Although fiber-element methods have sufficient simplicity in modeling the nonlinearity, due to not considering the effects of shear deformation, in cases where shear deformation modes govern the behavior of the structure, are not accurate enough in estimating stiffness, strength, and failure modes.

-The aim of this study is to provide a comprehensive but practical method for nonlinear simulation of unreinforced masonry structures as well as masonry members strengthened with reinforced concrete layer.
-For this purpose, a fiber element-based model is proposed for equivalent frame modeling of masonry structure.
-In order to consider shear behaviors including shear slip failure mode and diagonal tensile failure in masonry elements as well as nonlinear shear behavior of reinforced concrete layer, an interface element based on smeared-cracking approach has been introduced and developed.
-The proposed method has the ability to describe different failure mechanisms with relatively appropriate accuracy and acceptable computational cost.
+This study aims to provide a comprehensive but practical method for nonlinear simulation of unreinforced masonry structures as well as masonry members strengthened with a reinforced concrete layer.
+For this purpose, a fiber element-based model is proposed for equivalent frame modeling of the masonry structure.
+To consider shear behaviors including shear slip failure mode and diagonal tensile failure in masonry elements, as well as nonlinear shear behavior of reinforced concrete layer, an interface element based on smeared-cracking approach has been introduced and developed.
+The proposed method can describe different failure mechanisms with relatively appropriate accuracy and acceptable computational cost.

-2. Methodology
+2- Methodology

-In this research the weak formulation of updated Lagrangian (UL) method is used to derive the finite element equations of a two-node Timoshenko plane beam element.
+In this research, the weak formulation of the updated Lagrangian (UL) method is used to derive the finite element equations of a two-node Timoshenko plane beam element.
 The suggested approach evolves from cubic Hermitian polynomials, which has been well established by Bazoune et al. [6].
 The main advantage of the developed expressions of shape functions over the classical shape functions is the shear deformation factors that can account for shear effects.

 Also, two types of interface elements have been implemented in the main program.
-The first element is based on shear analysis of membrane elements using the fixed smeared crack approach.
+The first element is based on the shear analysis of membrane elements using the fixed smeared crack approach.
 The second element is implemented based on the behavioral model of Instruction for Seismic Rehabilitation of Existing Buildings (Code No. 360) [7].

-3. Constitutive models
+3- Constitutive models

-The Elasto-plastic fracture model of Maekawa and Okamura [8] has been used for concrete and masonry elements under compression.
-After cracking, the stiffness and strength of the element in the direction of compressive stress decreases.
+The elastoplastic fracture model of Maekawa and Okamura [8] has been used for concrete and masonry elements under compression.
+After cracking, the stiffness and strength of the element in the direction of compressive stress decrease.
 This is applied by applying a modification factor to the uniaxial behavior.